-Initiative 4.3.1 Sustain the NCR's ability to alert and warn residents, businesses, and visitors using multiple methods including social media.
+Initiative 4.3.1: Sustain the NCR's ability to alert and warn residents, businesses, and visitors using multiple methods including social media.

-Initiative 4.3.2 Bolster recruitment, management, and retention of volunteers through Community Emergency Response Team (CERT), other citizen corps programs, Volunteer Organizations Active in Disaster (VOAD) member agencies, the Medical Reserve Corps (MRC), and registration in Emergency System for Advance Registration of Volunteer Health Professionals (ESAR-VHP) programs.
+Initiative 4.3.2: Bolster recruitment, management, and retention of volunteers through Community Emergency Response Team (CERT), other citizen corps programs, Volunteer Organizations Active in Disaster (VOAD) member agencies, the Medical Reserve Corps (MRC), and registration in Emergency System for Advance Registration of Volunteer Health Professionals (ESAR-VHP) programs.

-Initiative 4.3.3 Ensure post-incident human services and recovery assistance throughout the NCR including case management, emergency housing, behavioral health, spiritual care, and family reunification.

-Objective 4.4.
-Ensure the NCR has region-wide capacity to detect, respond, and recover in a timely manner from CBRNE events and other attacks requiring tactical response and technical rescue.
+Initiative 4.3.3: Ensure post-incident human services and recovery assistance throughout the NCR including case management, emergency housing, behavioral health, spiritual care, and family reunification.
+Objective 4.4: Ensure the NCR has region-wide capacity to detect, respond, and recover in a timely manner from CBRNE events and other attacks requiring tactical response and technical rescue.

-Initiative 4.4.1 Enhance the NCR's ability to detect chemical, biological, radiological, and other types of contamination.
+Objective 4.5: Improve capacity to develop and coordinate plans among all NCR partners and ensure the availability of region-wide training and exercise programs to strengthen preparedness, response, and recovery efforts from all-hazards events.
+Initiative 4.4.1: Enhance the NCR's ability to detect chemical, biological, radiological, and other types of contamination.

-Initiative 4.4.2 Ensure region-wide access to Type I hazardous material (HazMat), bomb response/Explosive Ordnance Device (EOD) units, and tactical teams and ensure each unit/team is able to respond in a reasonable amount of time.
+Initiative 4.4.2: Ensure region-wide access to Type 1 hazardous material (HazMat), bomb response/Explosive Ordnance Device (EOD) units, and tactical teams and ensure each unit/team is able to respond in a reasonable amount of time.

-Initiative 4.4.3 Ensure all responders in the NCR have access to Personal Protective Equipment (PPE), equipment, and apparatus that match the identified capability needs.
+Initiative 4.4.3: Ensure all responders in the NCR have access to Personal Protective Equipment (PPE), equipment, and apparatus that match the identified capability needs.

-Initiative 4.4.4 Establish a regional monitoring and response system that provides health and medical response partners with central access to bio-surveillance.
+Initiative 4.4.4: Establish a regional monitoring and response system that provides health and medical response partners with central access to biosurveillance.